OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 ### Implement Continuous Security Vulnerability Scanning

-New vulnerabilities are published every day and containers might include outdated packages with known vulnerabilities (CVEs).
-Hence it is recommended to implement an ongoing process, where images are continuously assessed, is crucial to insure a required security posture.
+New vulnerabilities are published every day and containers might include outdated packages with recently-disclosed vulnerabilities (CVEs).
+A strong security posture will include regular production scanning, covering first-party containers (applications you have built and previously scanned) and third-party containers (sourced from trusted repository and vendors).

+Open Source projects such as [ThreatMapper](https://github.com/deepfence/ThreatMapper) can assist in identifying and prioritizing vulnerabilities.

 ### Regularly Apply Security Updates to Your Environment